 Did You Need To Purchase Vehicle Insurance When Renting A Car In Mexico?

-Yes, in Mexico you need to purchase insurance in order to rent a car in Mexico.
-Just like in most countries, there is full-coverage insurance and 3rd party liability only, the latter being the cheapest and most basic insurance required.
+Yes, you need to purchase insurance to rent a car in Mexico.
+Like in most countries, there is only full-coverage insurance and 3rd party liability, the latter being the cheapest and most basic insurance required.
 Legally speaking, you DO NOT need to purchase full-coverage insurance if you do not want to.

 Check the rental agreement to see if 3rd party liability insurance is already included in the rental price.
-Many times it should be already included.
+Many times, it should have already been included.

 How To Drive From The USA To Mexico (Border Crossing Guide)

-Did you know that you can actually drive your own vehicle into Mexico?
-It’s 100% possible and foreigners are doing it every day as we speak.
+Did you know that you can drive your own vehicle into Mexico?
+Itโs 100% possible, and foreigners are doing it every day.

-If you are planning to bring your own American registered vehicle (or Canadian or from elsewhere) into Mexico, there are several additional steps you’ll need to take care of before you’re able to freely drive in Mexico.
+Suppose you plan to bring your American registered vehicle (Canadian or from elsewhere) into Mexico.
+In that case, there are several additional steps youโll need to take before you can legally drive in Mexico.

-What You Need To Drive Your Own Vehicle In Mexico
+What You Need To Drive Your Vehicle In Mexico

-To simplify the process, you need three documents to legally drive your foreign-registered vehicle in Mexico.
+To simplify the process, you need three documents to drive your foreign-registered vehicle in Mexico legally.

 - Valid Mexico Tourist Card